cis5710/cis5710-homework/hw5-pipelined/README.md

 ## Check timing closure

-For this homework, you will again run `make resource-check` to see how pipelining improves frequency.
+For this homework, you will again use the `resource-check` configuration to see how pipelining improves frequency.

 ## Submitting

-Run `make resource-check` and then `make zip` and submit the `pipelined.zip` file on Gradescope.
+Run `make demo-code resource-check` and then `make zip` and submit the `pipelined.zip` file on Gradescope.
 There is a resource leaderboard for this assignment, but it is strictly informational - no points are awarded based on the leaderboard results.

 ## HW5 Demo: Mystery Signal